6 Clever Ways to Get Free Cable TV Channels

-How to Watch Cable TV for Free Without Paying the Bill
+How to Watch Cable TV for Free

-1. Get an HDTV Antenna
+1. Get an HDTV antenna

+TV Antennas are making a comeback in a big way.
 In fact, new research from Parks Associates reports that the percentage of U.S. broadband users who have taken to using digital antennas in their home has increased to 20 percent since the end of 2017 (up from 16% in early 2015).

+These aren’t the TV antennas we used to install near a window to get decent reception, either.
+These are HDTV antennas, meaning superior broadcast signals and a ton of new local channels.
+And if you live near a city, an HDTV antenna can receive signals from up to 109 channels.
 You can visit Antenna Web to check how many channels you can access from your location and which type of antenna will give you optimal reception.

 There are two types of antennas: Directional and Omni-directional.
 The best option depends on your location and other factors related to your home setup.